 In evaluating a baccalaureate, master's, DNP, and/or post-graduate APRN certificate program for accreditation, the CCNE Board of Commissioners assesses whether the program meets the standards and complies with the key elements presented in this publication.
-A self-study conducted by the sponsoring institution prior to the onsite evaluation provides data indicating the extent to which the program has complied with the key elements and, ultimately, whether the program has met the overall standards for accreditation.
+A self-study conducted by the sponsoring institution prior to the on-site evaluation provides data indicating the extent to which the program has complied with the key elements and, ultimately, whether the program has met the overall standards for accreditation.

-The Commission formulates and adopts its own accreditation standards and procedures for baccalaureate and graduate nursing programs and for nurse residency programs, all of which are publicly available on the CCNE website.
+The Commission formulates and adopts its own accreditation standards and procedures.
+The accreditation standards for baccalaureate and graduate nursing programs, entry-to-practice nurse residency programs, and nurse practitioner fellowship/residency programs are publicly available on the CCNE website.